 Through our relationship with God, we can experience the ongoing visitation of God in our lives—to move from visitation to habitation.

-Today I pray with you, that you experience a powerful visitation of God upon your life, your family, work, region and ministry.
-A Divine visitation that will cause a chain reaction to take place, so that as happened in the time of Naomi, people who have never know God will turn to Him, and generations to come will be impacted by the move of God.
+Today I pray with you, that you experience a powerful visitation of God upon your life, your family, work, region, and ministry.
+A Divine visitation that will cause a chain reaction to take place, so that as happened in the time of Naomi, people who have never known God will turn to Him, and generations to come will be impacted by the move of God.